pmccarthy/architecture/docs/design/architectural-overview-v1.md

 ### Dependencies

 #### [Istio](https://istio.io): **Required**
 * Gateway API provider that Kuadrant integrates with via WASM and Istio APIS to provide service protection capabilities.
+Kuadrant configures Envoy via the Istio control plane in order to enforce the applied policies and register components such as Authorino and Limitador.
 * Used by [`RateLimitPolicy`][RateLimitPolicy] and [`AuthPolicy`][AuthPolicy]
 #### [Gateway API](https://github.com/kubernetes-sigs/gateway-api): **Required**
 * New standard for Ingress from the Kubernetes community